Guardianship for adults

 - special health care matters including sterilisation or tissue donation

 - special personal matters including making or revoking a will or consenting to marriage or relinquishing a child for adoption.

 If an adult can communicate their views and wishes, guardians should take these into account when making any decisions.

-If you have been appointed as a guardian, you can find out more information about the guardianship process and requirements by contacting the Office of the Adult Guardian's Guardianship Information Service (GIS).
-The GIS is a free service which can help understand more about the guardianship process and requirements.
+If you have been appointed as a guardian, you can find out more information about the guardianship process and requirements by contacting the Office of the Public Guardian's Guardianship Information Service (GIS).
+The GIS is a free service which can help you understand more about the guardianship process and requirements.